Nordstrom Rack Sale: Save Up to 80% Off on Select Items

 If it's clothing or apparel, it's probably on sale.
 Get ready for the school year with needs like kids' clothing, shoes and other back-to-school items.
 Women's apparel and denim are marked down, along with beauty, accessories and shoes.
 And yes: There are deals on men's and kid's clothing, shoes and accessories, too!

 For the next two days Nordstrom Rack is having a two day sale event on Cole Haan Men's and Women's Shoes and Outerwear for up to 70% off.
-Additionally, Nordstrom Rack is having a three day sale event on JOE's Jeans for up to 70% off.
+Additionally, Nordstrom Rack is having a two day sale event on UGG boots, shoes and apparel.

 Nordstrom Rack offers free shipping on orders over $100, plus temporary extended returns for a limited time.